Max Verstappen, Charles Leclerc clash under investigation

 Stewards confirmed that the incident was under investigation, with both drivers set to report to them at 5pm UK time.

-Sky F1's Martin Brundle agreed with Verstappen, adding: "If you can't do that in Formula 1, go home.
-We may as well all go home."
+Sky F1's Martin Brundle agreed with Verstappen: "If you can't do that in Formula 1, go home.
+We may as well all go home.

+"He's not run the driver off the road.
+I cannot see any way they can give a penalty for that."

+But Ferrari boss Mattia Binotto contested: "Regulations and rules are clear for the moment.
+It's under investigation, and we're confident of the result."

 Leclerc: It was pretty clear